yls-hub/yls-hub.github.io/_posts/2025-12-30-Antibiotics.md

 title: "Antibiotics II"
 layout: post
 ---
 The last post explored the background of antibiotics.
 The alarming reality: _antimicrobial resistance (AMR) is projected to cause 10 million deaths annually by 2050 and $3 trillion in global GDP losses per year by 2030_ points to an urgent need for new drug discovery.
-With such a vast patient base and global market, one would expect major innovation and competition.
-The reality is the opposite.
+With such a vast patient base and global market, one would expect major innovation and competition. **The reality is the opposite**.

 Since the 2010s, big pharma has largely abandoned antibiotics and even infectious diseases as a whole: Pfizer exited antibiotic pre-clinical research in 2011; AstraZeneca spun out all antibiotic assets; Allergan, Sanofi, and Novartis pulled out in 2018.